-Long-Term Incentives
+Long-Term Incentives: Description and Analysis

 Long term incentives are determined based on peer group compensation practices combined with recommendations of management and the Compensation Committee.
 The Company's long-term incentive compensation consists of equity-based awards under its Incentive Award Plan, either in the form of restricted Common Shares or options to acquire Common Shares at a predetermined price.
-Equity-based awards deliver increased value only when the value of the Company's Common Shares increase.
+Equity-based awards deliver increased value only when the value of our Common Shares increases.